 Tenured Professor.
-A tenured Professor should lead a research program in an agricultural/life science specialization incorporating poultry or avian science; achieve and maintain national and international recognition and leadership through publication in refereed journals, presentations at regional, national and international meetings and participation in peer review; maintain sustained external funding for research; provide leadership to interdisciplinary and interagency regional, state, national and international programs; and, when appropriate, collaborate with research programs at AgriLife Research and Extension Center(s).
+A tenured Professor should lead a research program in an agricultural/life science specialization incorporating scholarship related to hospitality, parks, tourism and/or recreation.
+A professor 3 of 26 should maintain national and international recognition and leadership through publication in refereed journals, presentations at regional, national and international meetings and participate in peer review; acquire external funding for research; provide leadership to interdisciplinary and interagency regional, state, national and international programs; and, when appropriate, collaborate with research programs at AgriLife research and extension center(s).
 The tenured Professor will contribute productively to the undergraduate and graduate programs of the Department through development and teaching of courses of high-quality; through advisement and mentoring of students; and by participation in the activities sponsored by the undergraduate program outside the classroom; and by participating in graduate dissertation committees and related activities.
-The tenured

-Professor will serve on committees in the Department and other college, university, and interdisciplinary programs as appropriate; provide service to professional societies that support the discipline; and provide a forum for networking among colleagues.
+The tenured Professor will serve on committees in the Department and other college, university, and interdisciplinary programs as appropriate; provide service to professional societies that support the discipline; and provide a forum for networking among colleagues.
 Through these and other efforts the tenured Professor will contribute to an environment of collegiality and collaboration within the Department.

 Tenured Associate Professor.
-A tenured Associate Professor should lead a research program in an agricultural/life science specialization incorporating poultry or avian science; achieve and maintain national recognition and emerging leadership through publication in refereed journals, presentations at regional, national and international meetings and participation in peer review; strive to maintain continuity of external funding for research; provide leadership to interdisciplinary and interagency regional, state, national and international programs; and, when appropriate, collaborate with research programs at AgriLife Research and Extension Center(s).
-The tenured Associate Professor will contribute productively to the undergraduate and graduate programs of the Department through development and teaching of courses of high-quality; through advisement and mentoring of students; and by participation in graduate dissertation committees and related activities.
+A tenured Associate Professor should lead a research program in an agricultural/life science specialization incorporating scholarship related to hospitality, parks, tourism, and/or recreation.
+An Associate Professor should maintain national recognition and exhibit emerging leadership through publication in refereed journals, presentations at regional, national and international meetings and participation in peer review; strive to maintain external funding for research; provide leadership to regional, state, national and international programs; and, when appropriate, collaborate with AgriLife research and extension programs.
+The tenured Associate Professor will contribute productively to the undergraduate and graduate programs of the Department through development and teaching of courses of high-quality; through advisement and mentoring of students; and by participation in the activities sponsored by the undergraduate program outside the classroom; and by participating in graduate dissertation committees and related activities.
 The tenured Associate Professor will serve on committees in the Department and other college, university, and interdisciplinary programs as appropriate; provide service to professional societies that support the discipline; and provide a forum for networking among colleagues.
 Through these and other efforts the tenured Associate Professor will contribute to an environment of collegiality and collaboration within the Department.

 Tenure-Track Assistant Professor.
-The tenure-track Assistant Professor will develop and lead a research program in an agricultural/life science specialization incorporating poultry or avian science; achieve national recognition through publication in refereed journals, presentations at regional, national and international meetings and participation in peer review; and develop research grant proposals and acquire external funding for research.
-The tenure-track Assistant Professor will, as appropriate, collaborate with research programs at AgriLife Research and Extension Center(s).
-The tenure-track Assistant Professor will develop and teach undergraduate and graduate courses in related area of specialization, consistent with needs for the general departmental curriculum and the graduate program.
+The tenure-track Assistant Professor will develop and lead a research program in an agricultural/life science specialization incorporating scholarship related to hospitality, parks, tourism and/or recreation.
+A tenure-track Assistant Professor will achieve national recognition through publication in refereed journals, presentations at regional, national and international meetings and participation in peer review; and develop research grant proposals and acquire external funding for research.
+The tenure-track Assistant Professor will, as appropriate, collaborate with AgriLife research and extension programs.
+The tenure-track Assistant Professor will develop and teach undergraduate and graduate courses in a related area of specialization, consistent with needs for the general departmental curriculum and the graduate program.
 Through these and related activities and by limited service on committees, the tenure-track Assistant Professor will contribute to an environment of collegiality and collaboration within the Department.